 WCOG receives a suballocation of STBG funds (inclusive of TA funds) every year of about \$3.8 million to be distributed to eligible projects and activities in the region.
 To better align the administrative level-of-effort involved with the amount of available funding, WCOG conducts a project-selection process every two or three years - awarding the corresponding, cumulative allocation.

-WCOG does not anticipate administering an STBG project selection process in SFY 2025.
+WCOG is not scheduled to administer an STBG project selection process in SFY 2026.

 Products: Tasks related to ongoing preparations and refinements to ensure that STBG allocation practices align with regional and state policy goals include: